 The Chargeback Process

 Once you receive a chargeback, you’ll have the option to fight it.
 You’re not required to dispute a chargeback, and in some cases, you may decide it’s not worth the time or effort.
 If you decide to dispute it, you’ll need to collect supporting documentation to submit as evidence of your claim that the purchase was completed satisfactorily.

 Your processor will notify you of a chargeback and immediately deduct the amount of the disputed transaction from your bank account.
 Note that this does not mean you’ve already lost the chargeback.
 If you’re found to be in the right, you’ll receive that money back.

 Some processors notify you of chargebacks by mail while others do it by email or an online processing dashboard.
 Be sure that your processor has your correct address and email address, and that you regularly check your spam folder.
-Chargebacks are time-sensitive, so delays in responding can mean you lose without even presenting your side.
+Chargebacks are time-sensitive, so delays in responding can mean you’ll lose by default, without even presenting your side.

-Chargeback notification may also be called “chargeback advice,” “chargeback adjustment advice,” and other variations, so be sure to read all documents with variations of those words.
+Chargeback notifications may also be called “chargeback advice,” “chargeback adjustment advice,” and other variations, so be sure to read all documents with variations of those words.